microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServiceAppRoleAssignment.md

 ## Description

-The Get-`EntraBetaServiceAppRoleAssignment` cmdlet gets a role assignment for a service principal application in Microsoft Entra ID.
+The `Get-EntraBetaServiceAppRoleAssignment` cmdlet gets a role assignment for a service principal application in Microsoft Entra ID.

 For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.